Daily Habits For Moms: 10 Tips to Better Manage Your Day-to-Day Life

 These goals can be work-related or home life-related.
 Maybe you want to write a certain number of words for a project.
 Or clean out an overflowing closet.
 Even make sure you check in with a friend.

 This is about making a few things a priority.

 And nothing is off-limits.
 I used to think certain things were too small to write down.
 Not anymore.

 Some days my goal may be to decide on a gift for someone’s birthday and make sure I text a few family members.
 Reframe your idea of what is productive or important.

 Check out these tips for a deep dive into setting and achieving goals!

 4) Stay On Top of The Laundry

-With my family of three, I can get away with missing a day here and there when it comes to laundry.
+With my family of four, I can get away with missing a day here and there when it comes to laundry.
 But for the most part, I try to do a load, even if it is small, every day.
 I also pick a day when I do all the bedding in the house.

 Now, here is the kicker!

 This does not just mean doing a load of laundry and leaving it in the dryer for days.
 All the laundry needs to be put away!
 AHHHHHH.
 Putting away laundry may be my least favorite thing to do.
 I don’t know why I dread it so much.
 I just do.
 It feels so tedious and makes me want to cry.